 - 2.3.
 To handle the manual scoreboard on the scorers' table. - 2.4.
 To check if the scoreboard shows the right results and if not, to correct it. - 2.5.
 During TOs and TTOs, to inform the second referee about the position of the Liberos, by using the hand signal of "in" and "out", but only with one hand for each team. - 2.6.
-To forward to the Game Jury President, immediately after the end of each set, the information about the duration of each set and the starting time and end time of the match, in written form. - 2.7.
-Where necessary, to assist the scorer by pressing the buzzer to acknowledge and announce substitution requests. - 3.
-The assistant scorer's name must be recorded on the score sheet; he/she must sign the score sheet at the end of the match.
+To forward to the Game Delegate, immediately after the end of each set, the information about the duration of each set and the starting time and end time of the match, in written form. - 2.7.
+Where necessary, to assist the scorer by pressing the buzzer to acknowledge and announce substitution requests. - 2.8.
+To verbally assist the scorer with information during the substitution process. - The assistant scorer's name must be recorded on the score sheet; he/she must sign the score sheet at the end of the match.